4 Reasons Why Do Dogs Lick When You Blow in Their Face

 Even if you are aware that you are only doing it in jest, your pup has no idea whether or not getting blown on is just something that might lead to a much more serious predicament.

-2. It’s something that can provoke a hostile response from them.
+2. It’s something that can provoke a hostile response from them

-Your dog will be startled and surprised if you blow in their face.
+Your dog will be startled if you blow in their face.
 The vast majority of dogs anticipate that when a human approaches them, it will be for a positive reason, such as to give them a treat, give them a pat on the back, call them a good boy or girl, or possibly be a prelude to an enjoyable walk.

 A dog will be caught off guard by the abrupt blast of air that comes from a person as it blows up their nose and into their face.
-Their senses are affected in a way that is really unsettling as a result of it.
+Their senses are affected in a way that is unsettling as a result of it.

 Dogs’ senses are far more advanced than humans; the nostrils, eyes, and ears are all extremely sensitive, which means that a small blow to the face has a significantly greater impact on them than it would have on a person… Would you find it enjoyable if someone did it to you suddenly?